specs-cli/specs-cli/README.md

 | Cline | Copy `agents/dspi-developer.md` into your project | Type task: `@dspi-developer.md install commands` |
 | Windsurf | Copy `agents/dspi-developer.md` into your project | Ask: `@dspi-developer.md install commands` |

-Ask the Agent what to do next and it will guide you through the DSPI Workflow or you can apply it manually using Slash Commands: [DSPI_WORKFLOW_MINI.md](DSPI_WORKFLOW_MINI.md)
+Ask the Agent what to do next and it will guide you through the DSPI Workflow.

+If you want to apply the workflow manually, here is how: [DSPI_WORKFLOW_MINI.md](DSPI_WORKFLOW_MINI.md)

 ## Customization